edlandm/gresql/README.md

 #### Caveat

-There are a couple of assummptions currently being made that are linguistically enforced by SQL itself, which means that there are a handful of forms that this this program will currently not find.
+There are a couple of assumptions currently being made that are linguistically enforced by SQL itself, which means that there are a handful of forms that this this program will currently not find.